 Kidney dialysis

-Based in west London, our private dialysis clinic offers treatment to local patients and overseas visitors alike.
+Based in west London, our private dialysis unit offers treatment to local patients and overseas visitors alike.

 Reviewed by Dr Emma Salisbury, Consultant Nephrologist